Stacked Intelligent Metasurface-Aided Wave-Domain Signal Processing: From Communications to Sensing and Computing: SIM for Computing

 Computational imaging is capable of overcoming the limitations of traditional optical imaging techniques~\cite{CI_2018_Mait_Advances}.
 By leveraging a SIM as a front-end, novel imaging capabilities can be achieved by precisely controlling its internal electromagnetic fields and pairing it with appropriate computational algorithms.
 Building upon this philosophy, Hassan \emph{et al.}~\cite{OJCOMS_2024_Hassan_Efficient} established an analytical framework for calculating the received power of signals after passing through a SIM.
 They further proposed a pair of distinct optimization approaches: a GD method for meta-atoms featuring continuous phase modulation, and a successive refinement technique for those with discrete phase configurations.
 Their simulation results revealed that a three-layer SIM capable of continuous phase adjustment could concentrate over $90$\% of radiated power within targeted regions.
 By contrast, achieving comparable power concentration with binary phase shift meta-atoms necessitated more than five metasurface layers.

-To address the substantial challenge of high maintenance costs associated with conventional image storage, Fan \emph{et al.}~\cite{NC_2024_Fan_Holographic} introduced the concept of metasurface-based disks (meta-disks) that extend the capacity limits of holographic storage by exploiting uncorrelated structural twist angles.
-This approach enables the storage of large volumes of information through internal structural multiplexing.
-Utilizing advanced 3D printing technology combined with Pancharatnam-Berry metasurfaces \cite{NC_2024_Fan_Holographic}, the authors fabricated a twin-layer SIM architecture with an interlayer spacing of $1,000$ $\mu$m, where each layer comprises circular disks containing $256$ meta-atoms in radius.
-To demonstrate the SIM's potential for holographic display applications, the temporal information from an original video was encoded into different twist angles between the two meta-disk layers.
-As illustrated in Fig.~\ref{fig_12}, high-quality video sequences with a resolution of $200$ $\times$ $200$ pixels were successfully reconstructed at the designated output plane by sequentially adjusting the metasurface twist angle at intervals of $60^{\circ}$.
+To address the substantial challenge of high maintenance costs associated with conventional image storage, Fan \emph{et al.}~\cite{NC_2024_Fan_Holographic} introduced the concept of metasurface-based disks (meta-disks) that significantly extend the capacity limits of holographic storage by exploiting uncorrelated structural twist angles.
+By utilizing these independent spatial DoFs, this approach enables multi-dimensional structural multiplexing, exponentially increasing the data storage density compared to traditional single-layer holographic media without requiring complex optical setups.
+Utilizing advanced and cost-effective 3D printing technology combined with Pancharatnam-Berry metasurfaces \cite{NC_2024_Fan_Holographic}, the authors fabricated a twin-layer SIM architecture with an interlayer spacing of $1,000$ $\mu$m, where each layer comprises circular disks containing $256$ meta-atoms in radius.
+This additive manufacturing approach drastically minimizes fabrication expenses, offering a highly accessible and economically viable hardware solution for mass production.
+While a slight energy consumption is inherently required for the mechanical rotation of these metasurfaces, the fundamental performance versus hardware trade-offs of this system warrant further clarification in future design optimizations.